gohugoio/hugo/content/contribute/documentation.md

 ## Create Your Fork

 It's best to make changes to the Hugo docs on your local machine to check for consistent visual styling.
 Make sure you've created a fork of Hugo on GitHub and cloned the repository locally on your machine.
-For more information, you can see[GitHub's documentation on "forking"][ghforking] or follow along with [Hugo's evelopment contribution guide][hugodev].
+For more information, you can see [GitHub's documentation on "forking"][ghforking] or follow along with [Hugo's development contribution guide][hugodev].

 You can then create a separate branch for your additions.
-Choose a different descriptive branch name that best fits the type of content.
+Be sure to choose a descriptive branch name that best fits the type of content.
 The following is an example of a branch name you might use for adding a new website to the showcase:

 ```git
 git checkout -b jon-doe-showcase-addition